Yum1ng/ECE180-Assignment3/README.md

 #### The SFDateTime Class

 You are free to implement your `SFDateTime` class any way you see fit.
 In general, the `SFDateTime` class combines features of the `SFDate` class with features of the `SFTime` class.
 In addition, the `DateTime` class must also support timezones and relational operators.
+Anything you can do with date or time classes, you can do here too.

 ```
 class SFDateTime {